MCP is not dead, it's being misused

 When every token has a cost in latency, energy, and euros, the native MCP equation no longer holds up.

-Our approach: separating understanding from execution
+Our approach: separating interpretation from execution

 At Agora, we made a fundamentally different architectural choice from the very design of our agentic platform.